Compiled by the Road Trip Alberta team

 Address: 10416 80 Ave NW, Edmonton, AB T6E 5T7

 This microbrewery in Edmonton is known for its innovation, whether that be with its taproom food selections or its diverse range of beers on offer.
-Aiming to feature the best of Canadian ingredients, this crowd-pleasing brewery in Edmonton is home to an extensive menu of craft brews, all with a distinctive can design that’ll make you want to collect one in every colour.
+Aiming to feature the best of Canadian ingredients, Polar Park Brewing in Edmonton is home to an extensive menu of craft brews, all with a distinctive can design that’ll make you want to collect one in every colour.

 When it comes to their beer, favourites include the Tropic Tundra (an IPA with tropical flavours), Pink Panther (a raspberry witbier with hints of dried limes and spices), and Valley of the Giants (a bold, 7.1% AVB Belgian blonde with notes of ginger).